alders/mythtv-stream-hls-dash/README.md

 ### User interface

-Figure 1 shows the user interface of `mythtv-stream-hls-dash` after selecting a recording in [MythWeb](https://www.mythtv.org/wiki/MythWeb) or the new [Web Application](https://www.mythtv.org/wiki/Web_Application)[^6].
+Figure 1 illustrates the user interface of `mythtv-stream-hls-dash` after selecting a recording in [MythWeb](https://www.mythtv.org/wiki/MythWeb) or the new [Web Application](https://www.mythtv.org/wiki/Web_Application)[^6].

 In case you do not want to patch